openedx/completion/README.rst

 Contributions are very welcome.

-Please read `How To Contribute <https://github.com/openedx/edx-platform/blob/master/CONTRIBUTING.rst>`_ for details.
+Please read `How To Contribute <https://github.com/openedx/.github/blob/master/CONTRIBUTING.md>`_ for details.

-Even though they were written with ``edx-platform`` in mind, the guidelines should be followed for Open edX code in general.

 PR description template should be automatically applied if you are sending PR from github interface; otherwise you can find it it at `PULL_REQUEST_TEMPLATE.md <https://github.com/openedx/completion/blob/master/.github/PULL_REQUEST_TEMPLATE.md>`_